Huey Freeman: Tom DuBois

-Tom DuBois, Jazmine's father, represents almost everything Huey is primarily against.
-Tom, being a strait-laced liberal Democratic assistant district attorney, is part of the structure that Huey views as inhibitive and self-destructive.
-He also dislikes Tom because he encourages his daughter to conform to a more European look rather than emphasizing the beauty of her African features, as shown when Tom mentions that he's tried everything to make Jazmine's hair more straight.
-Despite Huey's disagreements with Tom, the two are shown generally to be on good terms and get along just fine as he often acknowledges Huey's intellect and maturity to the extent that he will often turn to Huey for advice on subjects ranging from help with his marriage, politics, and his career as a prosecutor (with Huey supporting Tom's prosecution of R. Kelly for statutory rape and standing up for him at the end).
-When he is put in holding for false accusations of murder and finds out that he will be sent to real "butt pounding" jail for the weekend, Tom uses his one phone call to beg Huey to catch the real killer before that day's end.
+Tom DuBois, Jazmine's father, is a strait-laced liberal lawyer.
+Being a Democrat and an assistant district attorney, Tom is part of the structure that Huey views as inhibitive and self-destructive, leading to occasional conflict between the two.
+Huey also dislikes Tom because he encourages his daughter to conform to a more European look rather than emphasizing the beauty of her African features, as shown when Tom mentions that he's tried everything to make Jazmine's hair straighter.
+Despite Huey's ideological disagreements with Tom, the two are shown generally to be on good terms and get along well.
+Tom often acknowledges Huey's intellect and maturity to the extent that he will often turn to Huey for advice on subjects ranging from help with his marriage, politics, and his career as a prosecutor.
+When Tom is detained by police for false accusations of murder and finds out that he will be sent to real "butt-pounding" jail for the weekend, Tom uses his one phone call to beg Huey to catch the real killer before the end of the day.